joaocunhalopes/joaocunhalopes/README.md

 ## 📄 Resume

-For more details about my experience and education, you can reach me for my full resume.
+For more details about my experience and education, you can reach me at joao.cunha.lopes (at) gmail.com for my full resume.

 ---